Fearn Abbey

 Fearn Abbey – known as "The Lamp of the North" – has its origins in one of Scotland's oldest pre-Reformation church buildings.
-Part of the Church of Scotland and located to the southeast of Tain, Ross-shire, it continues as an active parish church (united with Nigg and linked with Tarbat).
+Part of the Church of Scotland and located to the southeast of Tain, Ross-shire, the historic building ceased to be used for church services in 2023, with remaining local church services and meetings to be held in the adjacent modern church hall.
+In 2024 the parish (previously united with Nigg and linked with Tarbat), was united with the former parishes of Tarbat (Portmahomack) and Tain to form Easter Ross Peninsula Church of Scotland.

 Design

 The church is extremely simple in design.
 It is oblong in shape, 96 feet long and 26 feet wide internally.
 The windows are tall lancets.
 In the east gable there are four lancets equal in height, and similar openings appear in pairs between all the buttresses around the wall.
 The eastern end was partitioned off and set aside as the burial vault of the family of Ross of Balnagown.
 The chapels or aisles attached to the church were erected at later dates against the original walls.

-The most important addition to the building was the south wing, a chapel dedicated to St. Michael, which was probably erected by Abbot Finlay McFead (d.
+The most important addition to the building was the south wing, a chapel dedicated to St Michael, which was probably erected by Abbot Finlay McFead (d.
 1485).
 It is 32 feet long by 23 feet wide and is connected to the main building by an archway 14 feet wide.
-On the west side is a doorway; on the east side, an ambry, or recess; on the south side, a canopied monument to Abbot Finlay, which displays the abbot's shield and the inscription: “Hic jacet Finlaius McFaed abbas de Fern qui obit anno MCCCCLXXXV” (Here lies Finlay McFaed, abbot of Fearn, who died in the year 1485.)
+On the west side is a doorway; on the east side, an ambry, or recess; on the south side, a canopied monument to Abbot Finlay, which displays the abbot's shield and the inscription: “Hic jacet Finlaius McFaed abbas de Fern qui obit anno MCCCCLXXXV” (Here lies Finlay McFaed, abbot of Fearn, who died in the year 1485).

 A small monumental chapel was erected, probably in the sixteenth century, against the southeast angle of the church, blocking two of the windows.
 Another chapel was built against the north wall of the church.
 The cloister and domestic buildings no longer survive.

 Over the centuries, the rope of the church bell has worn a deep crevice into the stones of the church wall beneath the bell tower.